kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

   ✅ Service Instances <br>
   ⛔️ Service Instance

 - Use plain, natural language.
 Even though some verbs may be similar in meaning, they may sound more or less natural to the reader.
-For example, from these pairs of verbs, the first one sound more natural:
+For example, from these pairs of verbs, the first one sounds more natural:

   ✅ Choose <br>
   ⛔️ Select